reflectoring/reflectoring.github.io/_posts/2021-09-15-spring-scheduler.md

 ```
 Here we have specified the interval using a cron expression externalized to a property named `interval-in-cron` defined in our `application.properties` file.

-A cron expression is a string of six to seven fields separated by white space to represent triggers on the second, minute, hour, day of the month, month, day of the week, and optionally on year.
+A cron expression is a string of six to seven fields separated by white space to represent triggers on the second, minute, hour, day of the month, month, day of the week, and optionally the year.
 However, the cron expression in Spring Scheduler is comprised of six fields as shown below:

 ```shell